tencentyun/intlcloud-documents/product_new/存储产品中心/对象存储/开发者指南/管理数据/生命周期管理/生命周期概述_intl_en.md

 ### Supported Resources

-q- Specified based on prefixes: objects with different prefixes are processed according to applicable rules.
+- Specified based on prefixes: objects with different prefixes are processed according to applicable rules.
 - Versioning-enabled objects: you can manage the current and historical versions of objects separately as needed.
 - Objects with delete markers: when all old versions of objects are cleared, you can specify to remove their delete markers.
 - Incomplete multipart uploads: process incomplete multipart upload tasks.